Ben-Hackerman/StegolabFinalProject/README.md

 # StegolabFinalProject

-The Final portion begin on line 252 of PixelPlayground.java
+The Final portion begins on line 252 of PixelPlayground.java